Cybergun-GitHub/Cybergun/README.md

     Additional notes:

     1. Spelling DOES matter for EVERY parameter.
 You are essentially telling the program what it's got to work with, and it cannot auto-correct if you make a mistake in your spelling.
-The only exception would be with the password lists in the hack() function, but with every other parameter you MUST check your spelling before pressing enter.
+    2. This program performs hybrid attacks - when you provide the list of passwords, it will use them, then start playing around with the characters.
+If all else fails, the program will run a pure brute-force attack for some time, and if that doesn't work, it will print "Attempt failed."
-    2. If you want to run AutoHacker in the command prompt, open it and type "python," then when it opens, type import AutoHacker as ah.
+    3. If you want to run AutoHacker in the command prompt, open it and type "python," then when it opens, type import AutoHacker as ah.